moeinhe83/BashScript-randomnumbers/README.md

 random1.sh => The Script Is Written With A For Loop

-random2.sh => The script is written with a while loop
+random2.sh => The Script Is Written With A While Loop

 # Finish